code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 ---
-title: "Spring Kafka - Consumer &amp; Producer Example"
+title: "Spring Kafka - Consumer Producer Example"
 permalink: /2016/09/spring-kafka-consumer-producer-example.html
 excerpt: "A detailed step-by-step tutorial on how to implement an Apache Kafka Consumer and Producer using Spring Kafka and Spring Boot."
 date: 2016-09-20